deadlydog/deadlydog.github.io/_posts/2011-06-01-setting-up-keyboard-shortcuts-to-build-solutions-in-msbuild.md

 ## Step 2

-Create a shortcut to the Visual Studio Command Prompt (2010), move it directly to the C: drive, and make sure it is called "��Visual Studio Command Prompt (2010)” (it is referenced at this location with this name by the AutoHotkey script in the following steps, but can be changed if needed).
+Create a shortcut to the Visual Studio Command Prompt (2010), move it directly to the C: drive, and make sure it is called "Visual Studio Command Prompt (2010)" (it is referenced at this location with this name by the AutoHotkey script in the following steps, but can be changed if needed).

 ![VS2010CommandPrompt](/assets/Posts/2012/11/vs2010commandprompt.png)